Inca Trail FAQs

 Alternative Treks are Options that are given instead of the Inca Trail.
 The Alternative Routes, unlike the Inca Trail, do not have a space limit, however your reservation can be made up to one month in advance.
 As in the Inca Trail, during the days of trekking in an Alternate Route we will have the possibility to see incredible landscapes, from the Andean to the tropic scenaries, we will be able to live with the Andean culture, and of course there will be camps during the night.

-The difference betwen the inka trail and an alternative Trek is that in the Inca Trail, we enter to Machupicchu from the “Sun Gatel”, instead in an Alternate Route, we will enter through a different route; in this case we will spend one night in a hotel in the town of Aguas Calientes and the next day we will take a bus that will take us directly to the citadel of Machu Picchu.
+The difference between the Inca trail and an alternative Trek is that in the Inca Trail, we enter to Machu Picchu from the “Sun Gate”, instead in an Alternate Route, we will enter through a different route; in this case we will spend one night in a hotel in the town of Aguas Calientes and the next day we will take a bus that will take us directly to the citadel of Machu Picchu.